 "firstname.lastname@example.org" fills-out some of the document first, then sent it to be signed by the other party.
 After the other party has signed, the SignRequest would then be returned to the sender to sign/ fill-out once more.
 The sender would use "email@example.com" the second time around (as if it were a completely different contact.

 Make sure to pay attention to the Signing Order!

 This should solve your problem, as you will receive both emails to the same email inbox using this format.

 The other option is to simply use two different email addresses.

-Just let us know if you have any other questions by submitted a ticket to our help center.
+Just let us know if you have any other questions by submitting a ticket to our help center.